 EU Ports traffic data

 Every quarter, more than 50 European port authorities voluntarily submit their traffic data through the ESPO Rapid Exchange System.
 Since 2015, we do not publish the statistics data on our website anymore, but we send them by mail every quarter to a dedicated mailing list.
-If you would like to be part of this mail list, please send a mail to Helene.email@example.com.
+If you would like to be part of this mailing list, please send a mail to firstname.lastname@example.org

 The ESPO Rapid data Exchange System includes quarterly data on the following traffics:

 - Total tonnage: Tonnage of goods carried, including packaging and including the tare weight of containers or ro-ro units (tons)

 - Total general cargo (tons)